 Agronen Self-picking in Gedera is one of the places in Israel where strawberries grow above ground.

-As you can see the field is not big, but there are plenty of fruits.
+As you can see, the field is not big, but there are plenty of fruits.

-I think that at this point, we changed rows and started picking other types of strawberries.
+At this point, we changed rows and started picking other types of strawberries.
 If I remember correctly, it was “Angel.”

 We spent around two hours at Stalbetut field.
 As long as you do not expect anything besides strawberry picking, you will most likely enjoy this experience.